 Technology companies have lately been busy developing software to hire professionals online.
 Cab booking service and food ordering portal are popular examples.
 Most recent are online platforms to hire local professionals for jobs like house painting, home cleaning, plumbing, and more.

-In no time, such home service marketplace with unique features have made their mark by gaining huge popularity and building a reasonably good customer base.
+In no time, such on-demand service marketplace with unique features have made their mark by gaining huge popularity and building a reasonably good customer base.

 Seeing its rising popularity, FATbit’s team of analysts conducted a thorough research of the growing industry and gathered critical business insights for entrepreneurs planning to launch similar portal.
 Let’s start with business model and later look into website features.

 Such websites are more than online directories with contact details of service providers and customer reviews.
-Platforms like HouseCall and TaskRabbit tie up with service providers to list their services and connect with seekers instantly.
+On-demand service platforms like HouseCall and TaskRabbit tie up with service providers to list their services and connect with seekers instantly.

 For every client contract, website charges a predefined percentage of the billed amount.
 For the seekers, this service is 100% free of cost.
 Most don’t depend on advertisements for revenue.
 Besides website, similar apps like Air Tasker are available to hire professionals online.